Smart-Commons/NY-High-Line-Analysis/readme.md

 Using publically available data we built a model to study property values change in relation to their proximity to High Line.

-*Result - how to frame the new construction question?*

 [Calculation Methodology](methodology/readme.md)